amitapl/amitapple.snowsite/Snow/_posts/2013-09-06-deployment-email.md

 ### Prerequisites ###

-- A Windows Azure Website that is deployed using source control (git, mercurial or dropbox).
+- A Microsoft Azure Web App that is deployed using source control (git, mercurial or dropbox).

 - Sign up to [Zapier](https://zapier.com/app/signup)